MrStranger812/os-deadlock-simulator/README.md

 # Operating Systems Deadlock Simulator

 A comprehensive Python-based simulator for demonstrating deadlock detection and resolution in multi-threaded systems with advanced visualization capabilities.
+A comprehensive Python-based simulator for demonstrating deadlock detection and resolution in multi-threaded systems with advanced visualization capabilities.

 ## 🎯 Overview